Edward VIII: Early life

-As was common practice with upper-class children of the time, Edward and his younger siblings were brought up by nannies rather than directly by their parents.
-One of Edward's early nannies often abused him by pinching him before he was due to be presented to his parents.
-His subsequent crying and wailing would lead the Duke and Duchess to send him and the nanny away.
-The nanny was discharged after her mistreatment of the children was discovered, and she was replaced by Charlotte Bill.
+As was common practice among upper-class families of the period, Edward and his younger siblings were brought up by nannies rather than directly by their parents.
+One of Edward's early nannies frequently mistreated him by pinching him before he was due to be presented to his parents.
+His resulting crying and distress would prompt the Duke and Duchess to send him and the nanny away.
+Her behaviour was eventually discovered, and she was dismissed and replaced by Charlotte Bill.

-Edward's father, though a harsh disciplinarian, was demonstratively affectionate, and his mother displayed a frolicsome side with her children that belied her austere public image.
+Edward's father, though a harsh disciplinarian, was demonstratively affectionate, and his mother displayed a playful side with her children that belied her austere public image.
 She was amused by the children making tadpoles on toast for their French master as a prank, and encouraged them to confide in her.